18 July 2023 | 2 min read

 Calculation of payout deductions

 Before implementing deductions, we provide IP owners with a 48-hour timeframe to respond.
-If we do not receive a response within this period, deductions will be made corresponding to the duration in which the owner remained unresponsive.
+If we do not receive a response within this period, deductions will be made corresponding to the duration the owner remained unresponsive.

 To calculate the deductions, we subtract the duration of the owner’s non-response from the length of the month.
 This determines the amount of time during which the client was unable to utilize the subnet.